rko2/frontend-nanodegree-mobile-portfolio/README.md

 * Create array of constant variables originally in updatePositions to eliminate need for continous recalculation in loop
 * Change queryselector to getElementbyId where found
 * Move getElementById out of for loop in event listener
+* Save items.length in local variable to prevent continuous reacccessing in for loop in updatePositions function

 ##Other
 * Fix main.js according to jshint